How to combat loneliness when living alone

 Of course, there are also less informal ways to use online platforms and services to combat loneliness and its associated problems.

 Stress can easily result from feeling cut off from other people and the world in general, which can be helped by using online therapy for anxiety.
-Taking a web-based approach to accessing professional help means you can do so much more discretely than having to attend an appointment at a physical address.
+A web-based approach to accessing professional help means you can do so much more discretely than attending an appointment at a physical address.
 It also means that it’s a perfect solution for anyone looking for this kind of therapy under social distancing conditions.

 Pets

 Having a pet is a well-known way to combat feelings of loneliness.
-Obviously, dogs and cats are the most popular choices, but more exotic and unusual animals can also provide the same sense of connection.
+Dogs and cats are the most popular choices, but more exotic and unusual animals can also provide the same sense of connection.

 Taking a dog for a walk is a great motivation to get outdoors and into the fresh air.
-Pet ownership also brings another community of like-minded people that can offer help, advice, and tips either in the ‘real world’ or online.
+Pet ownership also brings another community of like-minded people who can offer help, advice, and tips either in the real world or online.

 Hobbies

-Of course, you are more likely to feel a sense of loneliness when you let your mind focus on the idea of it too much.
-Keeping mentally active and engaged makes it far easier to keep the feelings at bay, so making sure that you have hobbies and interests that absorb your concentration is vital.
+Of course, you are more likely to feel lonely when you let your mind focus on the idea too much.
+Keeping mentally active and engaged makes it far easier to keep the feelings at bay, so it is vital to have hobbies and interests that absorb your concentration.

-Almost anything that would be classed as a hobby or general subject of interest will likely have some form of social interaction aspect that comes with it, even if, once again, it takes place in the ‘virtual world.
-Mainly though, the simple joys and pleasures that can come from taking a deep interest in a particular thing will be the reward in itself.
+Almost anything that would be classed as a hobby or general subject of interest will likely involve some form of social interaction, even if, once again, it takes place in the virtual world.
+The simple joys and pleasures that can come from taking a deep interest in a particular thing will be the reward in themselves.

 Learning

-One of the aspects of taking an initial interest in something to a deeper level usually involves learning more about it and its people.
-In more general terms, ‘learning’ can be a great way to combat loneliness, as structured educational programs usually involve interaction with others and therefore have a built-in social aspect.
+One aspect of taking an initial interest in something to a deeper level usually involves learning more about it and its people.
+In more general terms, ‘learning’ can be a great way to combat loneliness, as structured educational programs usually involve interaction with others and, therefore, have a built-in social aspect.

-Whether that means attending classes or taking part in other group activities, giving your mind the task of learning new things gives you a chance to focus on something positive.
+Whether that means attending classes or participating in other group activities, challenging your mind to learn new things gives you a chance to focus on something positive.
 It will also expand your outlook and horizons outside of your home.

 You might also like